tmielke/fuse-demos/ServiceMix/OSGiServiceLoadingResourcesFromExternalBundle/README.md

 The main idea is to pass along a url that encodes the bundle id.
 It has the format bundle:[id].[rev]/[path].
-Such url can be constructed using the Bundle.getResource() API.
+Such url can be constructed using the Bundle.getResource(xxx) API but also using this.getClass().getClassLoader().getResource(xxx).
+The latter has the advantage of not requiring any OSGi related classes.

 The demo consists of two sub modules: serviceBundle and clientBundle